Unlocking Revelation

 On seeing Jesus, John writes, ‘When I saw him, I fell at his feet as though dead.’

 It is easy to think of Jesus as the gentle teacher who walked around Galilee doing good.
-But here we see him risen, in all his majesty and glory, where the only appropriate response is to fall face down before him.
+But here we see him risen, in all his majesty and glory, when the only appropriate response is to fall face down before him.

 Verse of the Day